The Pentagon’s Joint AI Center wants to be like Silicon Valley

 It was a busy week for defense-focused AI: DarwinAI signed a partnership with Lockheed Martin, the world’s largest defense contractor, to work on explainable AI for solutions.
 Robotics company Sphero, the maker of BB-8 droid from Star Wars, spun out Company Six, which will focus on military and emergency medical applications.
-And Google Cloud was awarded a Pentagon contract for its multi-cloud solution Anthos this week, even though the $10 billion JEDI contract between Amazon’s AWS and Microsoft’s Azure is still tied up in courts.
+And Google Cloud was awarded a Pentagon contract for its multi-cloud solution Anthos this week, even though the $10 billion JEDI contract between AWS and Microsoft Azure is still tied up in courts.

-But one of the most notable contracts was a 5-year, $800 million contract with Booz Allen Hamilton to support the Joint AI Center (JAIC) warfighting group.
+But one of the most notable contracts was a five-year, $800 million contract with Booz Allen Hamilton to support the Joint AI Center (JAIC) warfighting group.
 (Another contract to create the Joint Common Foundation, a cloud-based AI development environment for the military, is also in the works now.)
-This week, the JAIC also shared more details this week about Project Salus, a series of predictions from 40 models about supply chain trends in the age of COVID-19 for the U.S. Northern Command and National Guard.
+This week, the JAIC also shared more details about Project Salus, a series of predictions from 40 models about supply chain trends in the age of COVID-19 for the U.S. Northern Command and National Guard.
 With Salus, the JAIC went from idea to AI for military decision makers in two months.

 The JAIC was created in 2018 to lead Pentagon efforts to use more artificial intelligence, and is also tasked with leading military ethics initiatives.
 Perhaps more than any time since its creation, the JAIC is in the midst of change and transition.
 JAIC director and Air Force Lt.
 Gen. Jack Shanahan, who has served as JAIC director since its founding steps down next week.
 VentureBeat spoke at length with his incoming replacement, current JAIC CTO Nand Mulchandani about the future of the organization.